 He said, “These protests are not about Pastor Osagie Ize-Iyamu.
 The protests are about you and me, our future, our hope.
 If they succeeded against Ize-Iyamu, it means that tomorrow when you and I also stand for election based on our track record or popularity, someone somewhere would also deprive us of victory.”

 Meanwhile, some youths, on Wednesday, took to the streets of Benin to express their satisfaction with the conduct of the election, describing it as free, fair and peaceful.

 The youths, who carried out their solidarity march under the aegis of Edo Youths Coalition, asked Ize-Iyamu and his supporters to accept the outcome of the election and emulate former President Goodluck Jonathan, who they said accepted defeat.

 They carried placards with inscriptions such as “God has upheld the will of the people,” There was no loss of life,” “No intimidation of anybody during the election,” Edo people voted for continuity and progress,” Edo voters commend INEC, security agencies,” and sang songs.

-Spokesman of the group, Comrade Toju Igbene, said, “Let us develop the spirit of sportsmanship, that is why we will keep respecting Dr. Godluck Ebele Jonathan.
+Spokesman of the group, Comrade Toju Igbene, said, “Let us develop the spirit of sportsmanship, that is why we will keep respecting Dr Goodluck Ebele Jonathan.
 Having lost an election, he was the first to put a call to Buhari to congratulate him.
 Let us develop that spirit.
 Let us develop that culture”, he said.

-He urged the governor-elect, Godwin Obaseki, to work assiduously to fulfill the promises made to electorate during electioneering so that Edo State can witness more development.
+He urged the governor-elect, Godwin Obaseki, to work assiduously to fulfil the promises made to electorate during electioneering so that Edo State can witness more development.